junwang4/CNN-sentence-classification-pytorch-2018/README.md

 I only focus on the Cornell Movie Review data since it is the data provided in Kim's repo.

 ## More
-In the file `cnn_pytorch.py`, I also provide a short script for running SVM classification using the bag-of-words framework.
+To compare CNN with the traditional bag of words model, I also provide a python script `bag_of_words.py`.